 ▷S4E5 Sibling Harmony at Georgian Royal Wine

-Ineza Karalashvili been making wine in the Kakheti region of Georgia for over sixty years, together with her brother Tamaz.
+Ineza Karalashvili has been making wine in the Kakheti region of Georgia for over sixty years, together with her brother Tamaz.
 Their family has been making and selling wine for generations before that, with their forebears among the influential "Merchants of the First Guild" in the nineteenth century.

-Ineza, who recently turned 85, is the wine chemist responsible for quality control at Georgian Royal Wine, and Tamas is the head winemaker.
+Ineza, who recently turned 85, is the wine chemist responsible for quality control at Georgian Royal Wine, and Tamaz is the head winemaker.
 They work together with the family’s younger generation, including Rezo, Kate, and Irma.
 Irma, Ineza’s daughter, joins the Modo di Bere podcast New York City to translate for her mother and uncle as they call in from Georgia.

 Subscribe to the newsletter!